avermediachiwenlin/CreatorCentralSDKV2/EventsSent.md

 | event | getPackageSettings |
 | context | A value to identify the package or Property View.
 This value is received by the Property View as a parameter of the connectCreatorCentral function. |

-The package or Property View will receive event **didReceivePackageSettings** containing the global settings:
+The package or Property View will receive an event ```didReceivePackageSettings``` containing the global settings:

 ``` json
 var json = {